net-a-porter-mobile/objective-c-style-guide/README.md

 When using properties, instance variables should always be accessed and mutated using `self.`.
 This means that all properties will be visually distinct, as they will all be prefaced with `self.`.

-An exception to this: inside initializers and `dealloc`, custom accessors and `description`; the backing instance variable (i.e. _variableName) should be used directly to avoid any potential side effects of the getters/setters.
+An exception to this: inside initializers and `dealloc`, custom accessors, initializers and `description`; the backing instance variable (i.e. _variableName) should be used directly to avoid any potential side effects of the getters/setters.

 Local variables should not contain underscores.